 "And though she be but little, she is fierce"

 Talawa Theatre Company has performed work by writers like C.L.R.
-James, Derek Walcott, Michael Abbensetts, Wole Soyinka, Patricia Cumper, Mustapha Matura, Roy Williams, Jackie Kay, Kwami Kwei-Armah, Trish Cooke, Malorie Blackman, Michael Bhim, Arinze Kene, Theresa Ikoko, Natasha Marshall, Ryan Calais Cameron, babirye bukilwa, Eno Mfon, Somalia Seaton, Chinonyerem Odimba and Nicôle Lecky.
+James, Derek Walcott, Michael Abbensetts, Wole Soyinka, Patricia Cumper, Mustapha Matura, Roy Williams, Kwami Kwei-Armah, Jackie Kay, Trish Cooke, Malorie Blackman, David Judge, Michael Bhim, Arinze Kene, Theresa Ikoko, Natasha Marshall, Ryan Calais Cameron, babirye bukilwa, Eno Mfon, Somalia Seaton, Chinonyerem Odimba and Nicôle Lecky.

 Talawa writers, directors and personnel now work in all areas of British theatre.